chuckcoughlin/bert/docs/testplan.md

 ### c - Performance <a id="performance"></a>
 Test the ability to query performance metrics from the dispatcher.
-* `Query Metrics` - use the terminal application to query the dispatcher for: cadence, cycle time and duty cycle.
+* <span style="color:green;">Query Metrics</span> - use the terminal application to query
+the dispatcher for: name, age, height, cadence, cycle time and duty cycle.
 The results should be formatted into proper english sentences.

 ### d - Grammar <a id="grammar"></a>